 Builds upon the administrative law topics covered in the compulsory part of the curriculum.
-Content varies from year to year because of the need to deal with contemporary problems, and a corpus of law which is ever more subject to reform both by legislation and by judicial decisionmaking.
-In some areas a comparative approach is taken to expose the many solutions possible in the search for administrative justice.
-The core of the subject is in the fields of judicial and tribunai review of administrative action.
-Topics may also include: contracts and torts of the Crown and other public authorities: ombudsmen; delegated legislation: freedom of information, and public corporations.
+Content varies from year to year because of the need to deal with contemporary problems, and a corpus of law which is ever more subject to reform both by legislation and by judicial decision-making.
+In some areas a comparative approach is taken to expose the many solutions possible in the search for administrative.

+justice.
+The core of the subject is in the fields of judicial and tribunal review of administrative action.
+Topics may also include: contracts and torts of the Grown and other public authorities; ombudsmen, delegated legislation, freedom of information, and public corporations.

-90,223 Communications Law
+90.223 Communications Law

 The statutory and common law controls over mass media and telecommunications in Australia.
 Matters likely to engage the skills of lawyers rather than pure theoretical analysis or law for journalists.
-Topics may be roughty divided into two main groups.
+Among the general legal issues considered in the particular communications context are: economic regulation and protectionism; licensing law and policy, legal provision for technological change; regulation of corporate control, and self-regulation.
+Topics may be roughly divided into two main groups: